UK Visa for Nigerians: Everything You Need to Know (2026 Guide)

 Step 6: Wait for a Decision

 Standard processing time is 3 weeks (15 working days).
 If you paid for priority service, you'll get a decision in 5 working days.
+Note that priority fees are also scheduled for a slight increase on 8 April.

 You can track your application status online using your reference number.

-Step 7: Collect Your Passport
+Step 7: Access Your eVisa

 Common Mistakes That Lead to UK Visa Rejections (And How to Avoid Them)